durankeeley/GarageDoorPi/README.md

 # Garage Door Raspberry Pi

-This project was done on DietPi (bullseye) on a Raspberry Pi 1 Model B+ with Python 3 this uses mostly @shrocky2 code but with it publishing to a MQTT broker.
+This project was done on DietPi (bullseye) on a Raspberry Pi 1 Model B+ with Python 3 @shrocky2 code but with it publishing to a MQTT broker.
 The relay is controlled by the listener of a mqtt topic by @eclipse.org

-Systemd is used for start-up
+Systemd is used for start-up (copy and change .py file for the relay)

 ## References